 He holds undergraduate and graduate degrees from Chapman University, Orange, California, and California State University, Los Angeles respectively.

-PATRICK FLAHIVE is the Founder and Artistic Director of PCSGV.
+PATRICK FLAHIVE is the Co-Founder and Artistic Director of Pueri Cantores San Gabriel Valley “PCSGV”.
 Mr. Flahive is recognized throughout the United States and abroad as one of the preeminent conductors of student choirs in the Catholic Church.
-In addition to liturgical service, Pueri Cantores San Gabriel Valley has concertized, recorded music for film and television, appeared on international broadcasts and made numerous international and national tours.
+In addition to liturgical service, PCSGV has concertized, recorded music for film and television, appeared on international broadcasts, and made numerous international and national tours.

-In 1994, Mr. Flahive began his service as President of American Federation Pueri Cantores, the Catholic Church’s organization of student choirs.
-At the helm of AFPC for 19 years, he oversaw the planning and execution of scores of choir festivals, conducting seminars, congresses, and other activities.
-During his tenure, AFPC realized tremendous growth across the United States.
-Mr. Flahive also served for eight years as Vice President of the International Federation of Pueri Cantores which has its headquarters in the Pontifical Institute for Sacred Music in Vatican City.
-Some of his other international activities have included five years as choral director to the Sovereign Military Order of Malta on its annual pilgrimages to Lourdes (France) and adjudicating the prestigious Rassegna Internazionale di Cappelle Musicale in Loreto, Italy.
+In 1994, Mr. Flahive began his service as President of American Federation Pueri Cantores “AFPC”, the Catholic Church’s organization of student choirs.
+At the helm of AFPC for 19 years, he oversaw the planning and execution of scores of choir festivals, conducting seminars, choral congresses, and other activities.
+During his tenure as national president, AFPC realized tremendous growth across the United States.
+Mr. Flahive also served for eight years as Vice President of the International Federation of Pueri Cantores which has its headquarters in the Pontifical Institute for Sacred Music in the Vatican.
+Some of his other international activities have included five years as choral director to the Sovereign Military Order of Malta on its annual pilgrimages to Lourdes (France), and adjudicating the prestigious Rassegna Internazionale di Cappelle Musicale in Loreto, Italy.
 He also served as a member of the Jubilee 2000 committee for the Archdiocese of Los Angeles.